Police warn of tougher action as thousands join abortion protests in Poland | Law-Order

 It was not clear which group or plans the ministry was referring to.
 A mass demonstration is planned in Warsaw on Friday.
 On Wednesday, organisers called for a nationwide walk-out for women at work.
 Some employers, including schools, announced a day off to allow people to join the protests.

-Chanting "hypocrites, fanatics", thousands marched through central Warsaw, some carrying posters that read "Revolution is a woman" and "I'd rather stay home but I have a government to overthrow".
+In the evening, chanting "hypocrites, fanatics", thousands marched through central Warsaw, some carrying posters that read "Revolution is a woman" or "I'd rather stay home but I have a government to overthrow", and singing the national anthem.
 "VISION OF A MADMAN"

 The government denies influencing the court but the ruling follows five years of PiS efforts to instil more conservative values in public life in close cooperation with the Catholic Church.
 It also comes after sweeping judiciary reforms the European Commission says have politicised courts and undermined democratic norms.
 An opinion poll by Kantar for the liberal Gazeta Wyborcza daily showed public support for PiS dropping to 26% this week from 39% last month, and another poll showed more than 70% of Poles say they oppose the court's ruling.

+In a sign the ruling conservatives may want to soften the ruling, President Andrzej Duda, a party ally, told private broadcaster Polsat News he saw the need for a legislative amendment that would allow for a termination if the foetus could die during labour or shortly after.
 Supporters of the government were eager for the decision to be implemented.
 An anti-abortion campaign group, Ordo Iuris, called for its inclusion in the official gazette so that it goes into effect.
-"We believe that every day of delay is a day that we lose another child's life because of suspected flaws or genetic diseases," said director Karolina Pawlowska.

 ALSO READ